- Professor of Law

 - B.A.Tel Aviv University1999

-"Right on Time: First Possession in Property and Intellectual Property" (with James Stern) (Boston University Law Review, forthcoming 2019).
+"Right on Time: First Possession in Property and Intellectual Property" (with James Stern) 99 Boston University L. Rev. 395 (2019).

 "Empirical Studies of Copyright Registration," in Research Handbook on the Economics of Intellectual Property Law, Vol. II.
 Eds.
 Peter S. Menell & David L. Schwartz.
 (Edward Elgar Publishing, 2017).